ansible/workshops/exercises/ansible_f5/4.3-tower-workflow2/README.md

 |Name | Server Credential |
 | Credential type: | `Machine` |

-For this credential, we use the **SSH private key**.
+For this credential, we use the **SSH private key** instead.
 Get the private key from Ansible server, copy the output and paste in the **SSH PRIVATE KEY** box, and click SAVE.
 ```
 [student1@ansible ~]$ cat ~/.ssh/aws-private.pem
 ```